dundeemath/MA22004/docs/guide.md

 ## Study Support {-#cg-support}

-If you are  having difficulty with the course you are encouraged to seek help at an early stage by making an appointment to see your lecturer.
+If you are  having difficulty with the course you are encouraged to seek help at an early stage by making an appointment to meet with Dr Hall.
 You may also obtain additional help from the Maths Base (see Ultra for details).

 ## Disability {-#cg-disability}

 The University of Dundee is committed to making reasonable, effective and appropriate accommodations to meet the needs of students with disabilities and help create an inclusive and barrier-free campus.
 If you are in need of accommodation for a documented disability, then you are advised to register with [Disability Services](https://www.dundee.ac.uk/disabilityservices/).
-Please communicate any needs you may have directly with me and ahead of time to ensure that we might manage any accommodations in a timely manner.
+Please communicate any needs you may have directly with Dr Hall and ahead of time to ensure that any accommodations might be managed in a timely manner.

 ## Academic Honesty {-#cg-honesty}

-Since the integrity of the academic enterprise of any institution of higher education requires honesty in scholarship and research, academic honesty is required of all students at the University of Dundee.
+Since the integrity of the academic enterprise of any higher education institution requires honesty in scholarship and research, academic honesty is required of all students at the University of Dundee.
 Academic dishonesty includes but is not limited to: cheating, fabrication, plagiarism, and facilitating dishonesty.
-Academic dishonesty or misconduct is prohibited in all programs of the University.
 Appropriate sanctions may be imposed on any student who has committed an act of academic dishonesty and ignorance of such standards is not normally sufficient evidence of lack of intent.
 For more information about what constitutes academic dishonesty, please see the [*Code of Practice on Academic Misconduct by Students*](https://www.dundee.ac.uk/qf/documents/details/academic-misconduct.php).

 ## End of Module Questionaire {-#cg-questionaire}